B2B2C

 0 → 1

-Designing a digital sales system for 5,000+ insurance agents
+Designing a sales system for 5,000+ insurance agents

 Product Designer.
 End-to-end ownership